 Learn Rekordbox with us: Rekordbox Made Easy course

-Meanwhile, Pioneer DJ would be committing commercial suicide if its next-gen Nexus gear didn’t offer similar, and so the day when you can simply log in from any DJ gear and access Beatsource LINK – and all your other streaming and cloud locker services – really is now not far away.
+Meanwhile, Pioneer DJ would be committing commercial suicide if its next-gen Nexus gear didn’t offer similar, and so the day when you can simply log in from any DJ gear and access Beatsource – and all your other streaming and cloud locker services – really is now not far away.